Cast Stone Precast Concrete columns

 bulletMade from gypsum, sand or aggregates, polymers, and integrated pigment.

-bulletWet poured, sprayed or hand applied into molds.
+bulletWet poured, sprayed or hand applied into onsite molds.

 Glossary of Textures